harini9804/myapp/README.md

 (vii) http://localhost:8080/input

-The 'input.html_' file is displayed on the browser which has a textbox input field.
+The 'input.html' file is displayed on the browser which has a textbox input field.
 On clicking the 'Submit' button, the data in the input field is sent as a POST request to the /data endpoint in the server.

 After clicking the 'Submit' button, you should see the data entered in input field being displayed in your command-line window.
 The data is also displayed on your browser window.